Repozirk/CarND-Semantic-Segmentation/writeup.md

 - `keep_prob = 0.75`
 - `learning_rate 0.0001`

-With this hyper parameter, the loss drops below 0.1 within the first 2 epochs an achieves a final value of xxx after 12 epochs
+With this hyper parameter, the loss drops below 0.1 within the first 2 epochs an achieves a final value of 0.0xx after 10 epochs

 Example pictures of the FCN performance:
 ![alt text][image1]